Wolfgang-25/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -t | head displays the 10 newest files in the current directory sort | uniq -u takes a list of words as input and prints only words that appear exactly once grep "root" /etc/passwd display lines containing the pattern “root” from the file /etc/passwd
+ls -t | head displays the 10 newest files in the current directory sort | uniq -u takes a list of words as input and prints only words that appear exactly once grep "root" /etc/passwd display lines containing the pattern “root” from the file /etc/passwd grep -c "bin" /etc/passwd displays the number of lines that contain the pattern “bin” in the file /etc/passwd